A crash guide!

 Pre- day 1

-Once you’ve agreed an offer with our hiring team, you’ll receive a draft contract within 1-2 days from People Ops.
+Once you’ve agreed an offer with People Ops, you’ll receive a draft contract within 1-2 days.
 If it looks good to you, it’ll be deployed via Hellosign for your signature.
 Once you and Status have signed, you’ll receive your login details to our BambooHR, our HR platform.
-You’ll see an onboarding checklist in BambooHR signposting you to various helpful guides, and prompting you to set up your access to different tools and accounts.
+You’ll see an onboarding checklist in BambooHR signposting you to various guides, and prompting you to set up your access to different tools and accounts.

 A weird first day (perhaps!) if your previous experience has been in co-located workplaces.
 There is no office tour, just you on your own with your laptop (which can feel a bit surreal!)
-Rajanie or Erin from People Ops will ping you for an orientation chat, but feel free to jump in whenever you’re ready and start pinging your teammates.
-If you don’t know who your teammates are, People Ops can make some introductions, so don’t worry!
+People Ops will ping you for an orientation chat, but feel free to jump in whenever you’re ready and start pinging your teammates.
+If you don’t know who your teammates are, we can make some introductions, so don’t worry!

 Plan to spent this time learning, reading, getting acquainted, chatting, and finding your feet.
 We don’t expect much productivity from you in this time.
 You may find some tension between wanting to learn, but feeling like you should be productive (after all, everyone starts Status on trial), but do try to leave enough time and space for learning.
 If you're not sure how to strike a good balance here, feel free to ask your team mates or People Ops.